fusionpbx/fusionpbx-docs/source/features/features.rst

 `IVR Menus`_ (Auto Attendant)
 ------------------------------

 Create a structured interactive voice prompt for callers to use.
+Uses FreeSWITCH IVR and delivered from Database on Demand.
+Cached to memcache with IVR Menu Options all editable at once.
+Also works with Text to Speech.

 Queues
 --------